mit2009/infoPappa/README.md

 - `cd display`
 - `npm start`
 - View on `localhost:3000`
+- On the actual laptop, make sure things are running off of the server so that you can just `git pull` to get the latest fixes.

 ## instaGrabber (gets recent photos from instagram)
 - install python, pip, virtualenv